 A terrible experience I don’t want you to share

-That tells you everything you need to know about the type of place it is, I don’t care how well known they are.
+That tells you everything you need to know about the type of place it was, I don’t care how well known they are.

 I mention this because payment is something you need to be absolutely clear about.
 Your practice may know you well enough to let you leave without paying, respecting your grief, but they don’t always tell you they will not send your pet for cremation (if that’s what you decide) until payment is received.
 Yes that happened to me as well.
 I assumed because I had been going there for years and they allowed me to leave without paying (respecting my grief), I could pay when I picked up my cat’s ashes (another cat not TT).
 When I hadn’t heard from them in a couple of weeks I called and found out they had left my cat in a freezer the entire time.
 I went ballistic at the owner of the practice, crying and screaming on the phone.